 - Preheat the oven to 360F / 180C and line a baking sheet with parchment paper.

-- Thinly slice the baguette and brush with a little olive oil.
-Bake your baguette slices for 6-8 minutes until they are light golden brown.
+- Thinly slice the baguette and brush both sides of the crostini with a little olive oil.
+Bake your baguette slices for 6-8 minutes or until they are light golden brown.
 Set aside to cool.

 - Add the cranberries, sugar, cinnamon (if using) and water to a pan and bring to a boil.
 Reduce the heat and simmer on low for 10-15 minutes, stirring occasionally, until the mixture turns largely syrupy in texture.
-Allow to cool for a few minutes.
+Set aside to cool.

-- Spread the baguette slices with cream cheese and then top with the cranberry compote.
-Drizzle with the honey, sprinkle over fresh thyme leaves and add a pinch of salt if using.
+- Spread the crostini with cream cheese and then top with the cranberry compote.
+Drizzle with honey, sprinkle over fresh thyme leaves and add a pinch of salt if using.

 Notes